 No. Our program terminates in a master of arts degree, which can be completed within two to three years with a thesis option, if attending full time.

-As of Fall 2016, we offer an undergraduate minor in Museum Studies, to bolster undergraduate academic training with practical, pre-professional experiences and general museology to expand career outlooks toward museum or other nonprofit work.
-For more information about the Minor in Museum Studies, go here.
+Since Fall 2016, we also offer an undergraduate minor in Museum Studies, to bolster undergraduate academic training with practical, pre-professional experiences and general museology to expand career outlooks toward museum or other nonprofit work.
+View information for the Minor in Museum Studies in the SF State Bulletin.

 Do you offer online courses or distance learning?